JunxingXian/STIM/README.md

 ### Building Low-Dimensional Embeddings with STIM

 We begin by using standard parameters to compute low-dimensional embeddings.
 At this point, data from all movies are combined, and the resulting individual low-dimensional dynamics time series represent the aggregated time points across all movie clips.
-The group-average low-dimensional dynamics is then converted into a shape graph using the traditional Mapper approach (here, we use a NetworkX graph).
+The group-average low-dimensional dynamics is then converted into a shape graph using the traditional Mapper approach (here, we convert to a NetworkX graph).

 ```python
 # Select a filter (here, we use UMAP)